NEWSROOM

 • Medication or medical treatment, such as bariatric surgery

-See the Kaiser Permanente Formulary (covered drugs) posted on KP.org – Ozempic.
+Based on the formulary posted on KP.org – Ozempic.

 mediexcel-logo-new-2025.png